 - 2nd wave (1845-1900).
 Involved the massive application of coal as a source of energy, mainly through the steam engine.
 This induced the development of rail transport systems, opening new markets, and giving access to a wider array of resources internationally and inland.
 The steamship had a similar impact on maritime transportation and permitted expanded commercial opportunities in global trade.
 Also, the mass production of cotton substantially improved the opportunities of the textile industry by making articles of clothing much more affordable.

 - 3rd wave (1900-1950).
 Electrification was a major economic change as it permitted the usage of a variety of machines and appliances.
 It also permitted the development of urban transit systems such as subways and tramways.
 Another significant improvement was the internal combustion engine, around which the whole automotive industry was created and expanded the mobility of passengers and freight.

 - 4th wave (1950-1990).
-The post World War II period represented significant industrial changes with new materials such as plastics (petrochemicals) and new sectors such as electronics (television).
-The jet engine expanded the aviation industry towards the mass market, and mobility could be realized globally.
+The post-World War II period represented significant industrial changes with new materials such as plastics (petrochemicals) and new sectors such as electronics (television).
+The jet engine expanded the aviation industry toward the mass market, and mobility could be realized globally.

 - 5th wave (1990-2020?).
 The development of information systems substantially improved the transactional environment with new communication methods and more efficient forms of management of production and distribution systems (logistics).
 This spawned new industries related to personal computing devices, mainly computer manufacturing and software programming, but more recently, e-commerce platforms.